NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 HMAC-SHA-256-64 is an HMAC-SHA-256 [@!RFC6234] algorithm reduced to 64-bit.
 This particular
 algorithm was implemented in BIND, but it was never the default algorithm and the computational costs makes it unsuitable to be used in DNS Cookies.
-Therefore this document obsoleted the usage of HMAC-SHA-256 algorithm in the DNS Cookies.
+Therefore this document obsoletes the usage of HMAC-SHA-256 algorithm in the DNS Cookies.

 The AES algorithm [@!RFC5649] has been the default DNS Cookies algorithm in BIND until version x.y.z, and other implementations MAY implement AES algorithm as